SchoolListit/SchoolListIt-Platform/README.md

 # The Big Win

 Even in normal school life, working parents have always struggled to help with schoolwork.
-SchoolListIt can give them a glimpse into the classroom they’ve just never had before, and with the largest community of developers in the world building into and outwardly from here,
+SchoolListIt can give them a glimpse into the classroom they’ve just never had before, and with the largest community of developers in the world building into and outwardly from here --

-**together we can bring a new era of equal education.**
+##Together we can bring a new era of equal education.##

-## License
+# License
 [MIT](https://choosealicense.com/licenses/mit/)